dyhes/zulip/docs/subsystems/typing-indicators.md

 If the "writing user" is composing a long message, we want to send repeated updates to the server, so that downstream clients know that the user is still typing.
-(Zulip messages tend to be longer than messages in other chat/text clients, so this detail is important.)
+(Aloha messages tend to be longer than messages in other chat/text clients, so this detail is important.)

 We have a small state machine in `static/shared/js/typing_status.js` that